leothorp/fullstack-typescript-starter/README.md

 Selection rationale and documentation links are included below.
 In general, the goal here is to optimize for development speed- with rock-solid stability or scalabilty being secondary (though not completely abandoned) as priorities.

 - [TypeScript](https://www.typescriptlang.org/docs/)
-  At this point, TypeScript is viewed as a moral imperative in the JS community (mission accomplished Microsoft).
-The configuration included here is more permissive than the typical orthodoxy (noImplicitAny: false)- with the hypothesis being that for a small team or solo project, trusting a developer's judgement more on when explicit types are necessary offers beneficial (or at least, more enjoyable) tradeoffs.

 - [React](https://reactjs.org/)
-  At the moment, still the clear leader in ecosystem maturity and popularity.

 - [React Router](https://v5.reactrouter.com/)
   Client-side routing.
 Note that this is the only library in the project that intentionally uses an older version (v5, rather than the current v6).
 V6 brings many radical API changes, while ditching a number of useful features present in earlier versions- straightforward manipulation of browser history from outside of the React component tree being one example.
 The implementation of Sign In With Google here currently relies on that feature.
 [Tanstack Router](https://tanstack.com/router/v1) is a promising alternative for the future- at present, it's still in a beta version and documentation is very sparse.